biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 Residuals   84 24.8887 0.29629
 ```

-* Exercise: Now run univariate models for diagnosis on the Simpson and Inverse Simpson metrics.
+* Exercise: Now run univariable models for diagnosis on the Simpson and Inverse Simpson metrics.
     * Question: How might one easily do this with a shortcut in RStudio?

-Now to look at all 3 measures together for diagnosis (univariate):
+Now to look at all 3 measures together for diagnosis (univariable):
 ```
 rbind(shannon_diagnosis, simpson_diagnosis, invsimpson_diagnosis)